The Bonds will be issued in three types: 3-Year Fixed-Rate Bonds and 10-Year Fixed-Rate Bonds (together, the “Fixed Rate Bonds”),

 Annual Interest Bonds

-Simple interest is payable on Annual Interest Bonds, on June 21, 2014 and every June 21 thereafter up to and
+Simple interest is payable on Annual Interest Bonds, on June 21, 2016 and every June 21 thereafter up to and including the

 Compound Interest Bonds

-Interest on Compound Interest Bonds is compounded annually, on June 21, 2014 and every June 21 thereafter
+Interest on Compound Interest Bonds is compounded annually, on June 21, 2016 and every June 21 thereafter up to and

 Interest on Compound Interest Bonds accumulates, and is payable, on: